HaraldPurnell/springStudent/README.md

 CREATE DATABASE IF NOT EXISTS student_records;
 ```

-5. Find the below lines in application.properties in the project file (src/main/resources) and add your MySQL Server username and password after the equals
+5. Open the application in a Java compiler (i.e. Netbeans) and find the below lines in application.properties in the project file (src/main/resources) and add your MySQL Server username and password after the equals

 ```
 spring.datasource.username=
 spring.datasource.password=
 ```
+6. After editing application.properties, clean and build the project

-6. Open new admin command prompt and navigate to the project repository target folder and enter the following command
+7. Open new admin Command Prompt and navigate to the project repository target folder and enter the following command

 ```
 java -jar springStudent-0.0.1-SNAPSHOT.jar
 ```

-7. Open desired browser (Firefox and Opera were used during development) and enter localhost:8080 into the web address bar
+8. Open desired browser (Firefox and Opera were used during development) and enter localhost:8080 into the web address bar

 ## Dependencies